 At the time of Chesboro's retirement in 1987, the Dean of the College of Arts and Sciences, Virginia Owen, convened a Women's Studies Task Force (chaired by Dr. Dorothy E. Lee, Sociology) to evaluate the program and make recommendations for its future.
 The task force resoundingly affirmed the continuation of the program but warned that the program needed administrative support including, as a beginning, a half-time director with a budget and support staff, and a "place of its own."

 While the College of Arts and Sciences conducted a search for a new director, Dr. Beverly A. Smith, from the Department of Criminal Justice Sciences in the College of Applied Sciences and Technology, served as acting director for 1988-89.
 With a quarter release time for her assignment, she taught one class and administered the program.
-She did receive a graduate assistant and a faculty office in the Center for the Visual Arts for her women's studies work, where she began collecting what is today the Women's and Gender Studies Library.
+She did receive a graduate assistant and a faculty office in the Center for the Visual Arts for her women's studies work, where she began collecting what is today the Women's, Gender, and Sexuality Studies Library.
 In 1988, feminist students began the Gender Issues Forum, a student organization that has since gone by several different names: Feminist Alliance, Women and Gender Coalition, Feminist Majority Leadership Alliance (FMLA), and now Feminist Led Activist Movement to Empower (FLAME).

 Dr. Cynthia Huff arrived on campus in the fall of 1989 as Director of Women's Studies and Assistant Professor of English.
 With the assistance of her unpaid chief assistant and husband, Joel Haefner, and an undergraduate student worker, Huff ran the program from upstairs rooms in a university house at 302 Normal Avenue.
 During her five-year tenure as director, Dr. Huff increased the staff to include a graduate assistant, oversaw the program office's move to the first floor of a small house at 604 S. Main Street, instituted a faculty/student research/reading group, produced a semi-annual newsletter, did community outreach, and organized extensive year-round co-curricular programming.